 Young couples get excited over the prospect of buying a home.
 They save their pennies each month to have money to put toward buying their new home.
 Mortgage loans are a tangled web of interest rates, fees, points, closing costs and personal mortgage insurance.

 Private mortgage insurance provides your lender 10 percent of the cost of the loan should you default on the mortgage.
 The lender rolls the cost of the PMI into your loan, increasing your monthly mortgage payment.
 You cannot negotiate the rate of your PMI, but there are other ways to lower or eliminate PMI from your monthly payment.

-Split your loan using an 80-10-10 method to eliminate PMI.
-Pay 10 percent of the price of the loan as a down payment.
+Split your loan using an 80-10-10 method to eliminate PMI: Pay 10 percent of the price of the loan as a down payment.
 Take out a mortgage loan for 80 percent of the price of the loan.
-Take out an additional loan to pay for the rest of the 10 percent of the loan.
+Finally, take out an additional loan to pay for the rest of the 10 percent of the loan.

 Improve your credit rating.
 Wait to purchase a home until your credit score increases.
 PMI payments are set depending on the credit rating of the borrower at the time of the mortgage.

 Cancel your PMI.
-Pay your house down to the point where you have 20 percent equity in it and you should be allowed to cancel your PMI.
+Pay your house down to the point where you have 20 percent equity in it, and you should be allowed to cancel your PMI.
 In fact, if you get your loan-to-value ratio down to 78 percent, the federal Homeowner’s Protection Act will require your lender to drop your PMI insurance.
 You will probably need to request that this be done, but the lender can't refuse you at that point.

 Leigh Thompson began writing in 2007 and specializes in creating content for websites.
 She has been published online in various capacities.
 Thompson has an associate degree in information technology from the University of Kansas and is working on a bachelor's degree in business and personal finance.